AI Agents for Small Business: Costs, Use Cases & ROI 2026

 Bot: [No keyword match] → "I didn't understand.
 Please choose from the menu."

 This is a rule-based chatbot.
 It matches keywords and returns pre-written responses.
 If the customer says something unexpected, it breaks.
-These have been around for 20+ years.
+This approach has been around for 20+ years.

 An AI Agent